culanomeara/pp5-peaknutrition/README.md

 ## Code

 I used the "Boutique Ado" walk through product as a starting point and template.
-I created an ecommerce site that presented products and articles.
+I created an e-commerce site that presented products and articles.
 I added to the base code with custom views, models, html and CSS.
 I used the JS script for toast messages from that blog and modified it for my own requirements.

-I got the code for Hexagons from Paper Dreams (https://paper-dreams-uk.herokuapp.com/) I referenced Stack Overflow alot for code snippets where my code wasn't performing as required.
+I got the code for Hexagons from Paper Dreams (https://paper-dreams-uk.herokuapp.com/) I referenced Stack Overflow for code snippets where my code wasn't performing as required.

 [Back to top](<#contents>)